Childcare St Eustatius

 Daycare and out-of-school care organizations in St. Eustatius can qualify for a cost-price reducing subsidy.
 A childcare organization can use the subsidy to reduce the parental contribution for parents and to take measures to improve the quality of childcare.

 Childcare organizations can submit a subsidy application to Implementation and Policy (in Dutch: Uitvoering van Beleid (UVB)).
 They are supported in this process by the front office (and UVB) which has been established at the Public Entity St. Eustatius for this purpose.

 Amount of cost-price reducing subsidy (per January 1st 2023)

 Amount of parental contribution (per January 1st 2023)

 Parents who cannot afford the parental contribution, can apply for a supplementary childcare subsidy at the Public Entity St. Eustatius.
-Some childcare organisations which already have a subsidy relationship with the Public Entity St. Eustatius can charge a lower parental contribution with the consent of the Public Entity St. Eustatius.
+Some childcare organizations which already have a subsidy relationship with the Public Entity St. Eustatius can charge a lower parental contribution with the consent of the Public Entity St. Eustatius.

 Supervising the quality of daycare and after-school care is the task of the Inspectorate of Education.
 The inspectorate can have parts of the supervision carried out by a local inspectors.
 Two inspectors are active on St. Eustatius.
 They visit the childcare organizations.
 They have the authority to drop by unannounced, but usually they indicate when they are coming because they need information from management.